-Dolly met Otto at her front door attired only in a robe and slippers.
+Dolly answered Otto's knock attired only in a robe and slippers.
 She showed him to her bedroom, where she kept her Singer.
 She lounged on the bed while Otto adjusted her bobbin.
 Dolly brushed back her hair.
 Otto tightened her belts.
-Dolly raised a leg.
+Dolly lifted a leg.
 Otto greased her shuttle shaft.
 Dolly let her robe fall open.
-And according to Otto, they threaded her needle eight times that first afternoon.
+And according to Otto, he threaded her needle eight times that first afternoon.

 - 30 -